-Dr. Trellis Smith helped to develop the mission and vision of IAMBK, Inc. and has served as its Volunteer Executive Director since 2010.
-In addition to her service with IAMBK, Dr. Smith has been employed as an administrator in state government for 13 years, helping to develop a program ranked high in quality across the nation, meeting the needs of young children and families in Alabama.
+Dr. Trellis Calloway helped to develop the mission and vision of IAMBK, Inc. and has served as its Volunteer Executive Director since 2010.
+In addition to her service with IAMBK, Dr. Calloway has been employed as an administrator in state government for 13 years, helping to develop a program ranked high in quality across the nation, meeting the needs of young children and families in Alabama.

 Dr. Calloway graduated from Auburn High School with honors, began her work with youth and families in the community, received her Bachelor’s and Master’s degrees in Family and Child Development from Auburn University, taught infant development, child development, and preschool curriculum and methods at Berry College in Rome, Georgia, and proceeded to obtain her doctorate in Child and Family Development from the University of Georgia.
 While engaged in academic studies, Dr. Calloway has filled the roles of consultant, program director, research coordinator, lecturer, parent educator, youth coordinator, tutor, and teacher in early care and education.
 She has published articles, presented in conferences, and is a member of several professional organizations including the National Association for the Education of Young Children (NAEYC), and National Black Child Development Institute (NBCDI).
 Dr. Calloway has completed additional coursework in Grant Writing, Event Planning, Fundraising, and Non-Profit Management.